whyhankee/wrkr/README.md

 ## TODO:

-* Implement: When '7 days' syntax
+* Implement: When '7 days' (human-interval) syntax

+* Fix stop() closing database when a qitem is dispatched, cannot update afterwards

-* Move Store tests to it's own package
+* Move backend tests to its own package so we have a standard interface tests for the backend engines.

-* Move MongoDB store to its own package
+* Move MongoDB backend to its own package

-* Make MemoryStore
+* Make MemoryBackend
   * for testing (or in-app queues)

-* MongoDB store - Replace mongoose by regular mongo driver Mongoose was easy to setup, it's overkill though
+* MongoDB backend - Replace mongoose by regular mongo driver Mongoose was easy to setup, it's overkill though

-* Tests - A shared testing framework/solution must be devised to have a standard interface tests for transport or storage engines.

 * Think about archiving processed queue-items
   * delete immediately, or, maybe: reuse (after xx time)?
   * cleanup timer
   * Storage: delete or move to another table (or db)

-* Implement other transport (or Storage? - decide) like RabbitMQ
+* Implement other backends like RabbitMQ / MQTT
+  * Find solution for scheduled events